 Ms Payden, Mr Creswell, Ms Syal, Mr Jenkins and Ms King are managing directors of Payden & Rygel which wholly owns the Investment Manager and/or are directors and/or employees of companies affiliated to the Investment Manager.
 All five are shareholders of the Sub-Investment Manager.
+Mr. Kirby is the chair of the Manager.
 At the date of this document (other than as disclosed above under "Incorporation and Share Capital"), neither the Directors nor their spouses nor their infant children nor any Person Closely Associated have any direct interest in the share capital of the Company or any options in respect of such capital.